lukemartin/lukemartin/README.md

 ### Hi 👋

-I'm Luke, a freelance UI developer living in Newry, Ireland 🇮🇪.
+I'm Luke, a freelance UI developer living in Ireland 🇮🇪.

 I have a passion for all things frontend, whether it's writing application code using React or Svelte, building out design systems with stitches, E2E testing with Cypress, or configuring and optimising CI pipelines - I love getting my hands dirty wherever I can.